dendriel/npc-data-manager-storage/README.md

 Also, the credentials must have read/write (AmazonS3FullAccess) access to S3 in order to the service manage the resources.

+## Service Credentials

+To use the APIs its necessary to the ``Authorization`` header with a Bearer token provided by [npc-data-manager-auth](https://github.com/dendriel/npc-data-manager-auth) service.

 ## Directory
 The following functionalities are available for directory management: